absolute-tk/configuration/README.md

-# configuration
+# Configuration

-**Creatorgarten’s Pulumi configuration** to automate the invitation of new members to the organization.
+**CunnyDev’s Pulumi configuration** to automate the invitation of new members to the organization.